ethannnn6122/Chat_Injector/README.md

 # Chat_Injector
-Website for B+S that adds a chat button
+Website for B+S that adds a chat button to an existing webpage